paitools/DBCOntology/README.md

 ## DBC Ontology:

 DBC is the ontology for CAN bus communication systems that extends the W3C SSN/SOSA standards and formalizes the semantics of signals, messages, electronic control units (ECUs), and data-logging processes.
 Grounded in the CAN database (DBC-file) protocol, it provides an interoperable and machine-interpretable schema for transportation and embedded-systems data.
 The DBC lies at the core of CANDI’s semantic reasoning and data integration.

+## Ontology Documentation:

+An Ontology Specification Draft was automatically generated with the help of the WIDOCO wizard.

+## CANDI User Guide

+## How to cite

+## Licence